 4. Prepare, prepare, prepare

 A public speaking appearance is only the culmination of a really thorough process that involves preparing and rehearsing your presentation.
 The more prepared you are, the less worried you will be about looking nervous, forgetting your lines, or losing your train of thought.
 Think about the amount of work actors put into delivering entire scripts in front of audiences.
 Approaching public speaking the same way actors approach performing, will help you shift your focus from worrying to preparing, and the more prepared you are, the more focused on your message and the less distracted by your fear you will be.
-In this TEDx talk, Amy and Michael Port (author of Steal the Show) encourage people to see themselves as performers and apply techniques similar to those that actors use, “to create a reality of their choosing” in high-stakes situations that involve sharing ideas and information with other people.
+In this TEDx talk(link is external), Amy and Michael Port (author of Steal the Show(link is external)) encourage people to see themselves as performers and apply techniques similar to those that actors use, “to create a reality of their choosing” in high-stakes situations that involve sharing ideas and information with other people.
 Such an approach allows you to accomplish your goal and at the same time maintain your authenticity.
 Remember, being underprepared is always more nerve-wracking than being overprepared.

 5. Seek out more opportunities to speak